 Memoirs are publications that contain personal recollections (or stories) that focus on unique events.
 They are a type of creative nonfiction.
 A journey memoir, for example, could be written.

-Personal essays are all examples of writings that can be highly creative.
+Personal essays are all examples of writing that can be highly creative.
 A personal essay is brief autobiographical nonfiction with a conversational tone and a sense of closeness.
 It is also known as a personal statement.
 It’s essentially a form of nonfiction writing with a creative twist.

 Now that you’ve got a thorough understanding of what a creative essay is, let’s talk about the elements of such essays.
 Every creative essay shares the following characteristics: